georgewallace/elasticsearch/docs/reference/query-languages/query-dsl-text-expansion-query.md

 }
 ```

+%  TEST[skip: TBD]

 ## Example ELSER query with pruning configuration and rescore [text-expansion-query-with-pruning-config-and-rescore-example]

 The following is an extension to the above example that adds a [preview] pruning configuration to the `text_expansion` query.
 The pruning configuration identifies non-significant tokens to prune from the query in order to improve query performance.

 Token pruning happens at the shard level.
 While this should result in the same tokens being labeled as insignificant across shards, this is not guaranteed based on the composition of each shard.
-Therefore, if you are running `text_expansion` with a `pruning_config` on a multi-shard index, we strongly recommend adding a [Rescore filtered search results](/reference/elasticsearch/rest-apis/filter-search-results.md#rescore) function with the tokens that were originally pruned from the query.
+Therefore, if you are running `text_expansion` with a `pruning_config` on a multi-shard index, we strongly recommend adding a [Rescore filtered search results](filter-search-results.md#rescore) function with the tokens that were originally pruned from the query.
 This will help mitigate any shard-level inconsistency with pruned tokens and provide better relevance overall.

 ```console
 GET my-index/_search